2021 Taliban offensive: Fall of the provincial capitals

 After several weeks of fighting in the Battle of Lashkargah, the city of Lashkargah, capital of Helmand Province, was captured by the Taliban on 13 August.
 On the same day, the Taliban took control of Chaghcharan (also called Firozkoh), the capital city of Ghor Province.
 Officials said the city fell without any fighting, becoming the fifteenth provincial capital to fall to the Taliban within a week.
-Firozkoh has a population of nearly 132,000 people.
-Later on 13 August, the Taliban captured Puli Alam, Qalat and Tarinkot, the provincial capitals of Logar, Zabul and Uruzgan provinces respectively.
+Firozkoh had a population of nearly 132,000 people.
+Later on 13 August, the Taliban captured Puli Alam, Qalat and Tarinkot, the capitals of Logar, Zabul and Uruzgan Provinces respectively.
 Government loyalists put up a determined defense in Logar before being overrun, while Zabul and Uruzgan were only surrendered to the rebels after the local defenders judged their situation to be untenable and opted to retreat.
 In contrast, Qalat and Fayroz Koh fell without any fighting.
 Qalat had been deprived of defenders who had been sent to Kandahar, and Fayroz Koh officials preferred to negiotiate a takeover instead of being "steamrolled by the Taliban offensive".
 The Long War Journal argued that the fall of these provincial capitals allowed the Taliban to besiege Kabul, and described the Afghan government as being on the "verge of collapse".

 On 14 August 2021, the Taliban captured seven provincial capital cities; Gardez, Sharana, Asadabad, Maymana, Mihtarlam, Nili, and Mazar-i-Sharif, the fourth-largest city in Afghanistan.
 Two long-time anti-Taliban warlords, namely Dostum and Atta Muhammad Nur, fled to Uzbekistan.
 Abas Ebrahimzada, a lawmaker from the Balkh province, said that in Mazar-i-Sharif, the national army surrendered first which caused the pro-government militia and other forces to lose morale and surrender in the face of Taliban assault on the city.
 Zabihullah Mohmand, the corps commander of Mazar-i-Sharif, also surrendered to the Taliban.
 Following the loss of the city, Atta Muhammad Nur stated in a Facebook post that his defeat in Mazar-i-Sharif was planned and held the government forces responsible for the defeat.
 He did not specify who was behind the conspiracy, nor provide any detail other than saying that he and Dostum are in a safe place.
 Later, Taliban forces also entered Maidan Shar, center of Maidan Wardak Province.
 At this point, the rebels had encircled Kabul, while the Afghan National Army had descended into chaos following its rapid defeat across the country.
 Only the 201st Corps and 111th Division, both based at the Afghan capital, were left operational.